-In Year 1 ELSA sessions began in the second half of the summer term.
-These sessions focused on supporting children through transition to Year 2.
+ELSA Enhanced transition support

 All children engaged well in these group sessions.
 They had been identified as being anxious/worried about transition.
-They expressed they were excited to be moving to Year 2 after the sessions.
+They expressed they were excited to be moving to their new year group/Junior school after the sessions.